Carbsta/triangle-agency-obsidian/FOUNT Shop and Reception.md

 ### Reception

 The receptionist sad behind a half circle desk holding a tablet.
 She is sitting like a tranquil enigma, her unisex jumpsuit tailored just so.
-Her face is oddly familar.
+Her face is oddly familiar.
 [[Serena Evermore]] (she/her)